May I present to you, for your consideration, the height of 1981 home computing technology, the Texas Instruments TI-99/4A.

-This sucker might have costs you $525 in 1981 ($1249.50 when adjusted for inflation), but we couldn't sell this sucker for five bucks at the Junk Store this past holiday season.
+This sucker might have costs you $525 in 1981 ($1249.50 in 2010 dollars when adjusted for inflation), but we couldn't sell this sucker for five bucks at the Junk Store this past holiday season.
 These spoiled kids with their PlayBox 180s and Nintendo X-Stations.

 I really thought that, other than a Polaroid camera with a few pictures left or maybe the occasional unopened by very expired film pack, I would never come upon a big score of Polaroid film again.
 They aren't making it anymore.
 It's all expired as of late 2009.
 It sells on eBay for a ton.
 It just wasn't gonna happen.